ChenShang0420/Chen-Shang.github.io/index.md

 - **[Nov.
 2024]** Our paper "UAV-Assisted Zero Knowledge Model Proof for Generative AI: A Multi-Agent Deep Reinforcement Learning Approach" is submitted to IEEE Internet of Things Journal.
 - **[Oct.
 2024]** Our paper "Constructing the Metaverse with a New Perspective: UAV FoV-Assisted Low-Latency Imaging" is accepted by IEEE Wireless Communications Letters.
 - **[Oct.
-2024]** Our paper "Biologically-Inspired Technologies: Integrating Brain-Co Interface and Neuromorphic Computing for Human Digital Twins" is submitted to IEEE Wireless Communication.
+2024]** Our paper "Biologically-Inspired Technologies: Integrating Brain-Co Interface and Neuromorphic Computing for Human Digital Twins" is submitted to IEEE's magazine.
 - **[Aug.
 2024]** My first paper is accepted by IEEE Wireless Communications Letters.
-I sincerely thank all my co-authors for their support and contributions!
+I sincerely thank all my co-authors and for their support and contributions!
 This marks the formal beginning of my research career—here’s to continuous growth and improvement!

 ## Awards
 - **[Nov.
 2024]** IEEE SMC Best Student Paper Awards.